WAYS TO GIVE

 - Contact Ryan Parker in the Foundation office if you would like to make an in-kind contribution to any of Nashville State’s programs or departments.

 - While your time and your talent are invaluable to us, and we truly appreciate the volunteers who make our work possible, the IRS will not allow you to take a tax deduction for time or services.

-- For more information about volunteer opportunities, contact Lindsay Alderman in the Foundation office.
+- For more information about volunteer opportunities, contact Ryan Parker in the Foundation office.

 GIFTS OF STOCK

 If you would like to gift securities, please contact Lauren Bell in the Foundation office to request transfer instructions.